 I think you’ll see two things.
 First, you’ll see the continued plantings of Cabernet Sauvignon in Australia.
 It’s the only true international grape that grows well in the country and there are easy sales to be had.
 Secondly, I think you’ll see a renewed focus on an alternative white wine to Chardonnay.
 Chardonnay is a crowded marketplace at best and Australia has the chance to grow some absolutely world class Marsanne, Roussane and Viognier.

-Also, please have a look at a previous post here at Adore Australia on the oldest wineries in Australia.
+Do you want to learn more about wine? please have a look at a previous post here at Adore Australia on the oldest wineries in Australia.
 It’s a great roundup of the historic and long lasting impact being made by wineries in the country, many of which are advancing toward their 200th birthdays!